Longwater1234/WedemyServer/HELP.md

   # OR, set this
   spring.jpa.properties.hibernate.jdbc.time_zone=UTC
   ```

-- To execute bulk inserts, you need to use `jdbcTemplate.batchUpdate` method.
-Bulk inserts do NOT work with `saveAll()`
+- To enable bulk inserts, you need to use `jdbcTemplate::batchUpdate` method, instead of JPA's `saveAll()` method.
+Also,
-   generated IDENTITY primary key!
-See example at `src/test/../repository/UserRepositoryTest.java`
+  you need to set `rewriteBatchedStatements=true` in JDBC url.

 Here is the ERD Diagram for MySQL Db used in the project: